 There are different ways of sorting out just what powers the governor possesses and how to think about them.
 Though the Governor exercises executive powers, some observers note that governors also influence (or attempt to influence) legislative and judicial power.
 We can also think about the Governor in terms of roles he or she plays - chief executive, chief legislator, commander-in-chief, head of state, party leader, and popular figurehead.
 This enables one to think about the different hats that governors must wear in performing a multidimensional job.
 One can also think of the Governor in terms of the formal and informal powers that governors can exercise.
 Formal powers are those that are clearly defined in the state constitution and in state laws.
 Informal powers develop from a mixture of interpretation, tradition, and the more or less implicit capabilities that come with being the Governor.

-However one chooses to sort through the job of being Governor, the key objectives should be to understand these limits, to understand how effective governors effectively govern through and around those limits, and to use this understanding to make thoughtful judgments about how governors perform their duties.
+However one chooses to sort through the job of being Governor, the key objectives should be to understand these limits, to understand how successful governors effectively manage those limits, and to use this understanding to make thoughtful judgments about how governors perform their duties.
 To accomplish this, we start by looking at the formal institutional rules that structure the governor's job.